Maverick7728/Maverick7728/README.md

 - 👀 I’m interested in ML, AL, and Big Data
 - 🌱 I’m currently learning ML and Web
 - 💞️ I’m looking to collaborate via Email
-- ⚡ Fun fact: yet to discover
+- ⚡ Fun fact: I wasn't initially interested in computer science!

 <!---
 Maverick7728/Maverick7728 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.